 In Feng Shui, rounded and curved shapes are preferred over sharp and pointed ones to generate positive energy.
 The pointy leaves and spikes of Aloe vera are often considered a problem in this kind of practice.

 While it is possible to use an Aloe plant still indoors to stimulate energy and promote well-being, you’ll need to place it with extra care if following Feng Shui principles to help balance out its less-positive features.

 For more, see our in-depth guide on where to position Aloe plants in the home for optimal growth and Feng Shui benefits.

 Suitable Gifting Occasions for Aloe Plants

 Depending on the meaning you prefer for this plant, it’s best to gift an Aloe after someone has suffered a loss or is healing from an injury.
 You may even offer them a practical balm for their wound if it’s possible to use the plant’s gel for their treatment.

-Potted Aloe plants are also commonly sent to celebrate getting a new job since it’s associated so strongly with wealth and success in some cultures.
+Potted aloe plants are also commonly sent to celebrate getting a new job since they’re strongly associated with wealth and success in some cultures.